Virsacer/icingaweb2-module-rrdtool/README.md

 You can set the `rotation_interval` a little lower to have less perfdata waiting for the next processing run.

-When you use checkcommands like `nrpe`, that actually call other commands, you can add a customvar like `rrdtool` to your services and append it to the checkcommand in your perfdata to allow differentiation:
+When you use checkcommands like `nrpe` or `by_ssh`, that actually call other commands, you can add a customvar like `rrdtool` to your services and append it to the checkcommand in your perfdata to allow differentiation:

     object PerfdataWriter "perfdata" {
     	rotation_interval = 10s